NagiosEnterprises/nrpe/README.SSL.md

 has several new options, which are outlined below.
 Both the long and short arguments are presented.

-`--no-adh` or `-d` will disable the use of ADH.
-This option is **DEPRECATED**, even though it's new.
-It will be removed in a future version.

 `--ssl-version=<ver>` or `-S <ver>` specifies minimum SSL/TLS version to use.
 See the `ssl_version` directive above for possible values.